ta-data-bcn/analysis-lectures/README.md

 Feel free to read all of them and make some comments if you are interested!

+**Deliverables**
+Fork this repo, create a markdown file with your comments, push your work and create a pull request!

 ## Lecture 1 - A Brief Exploration of Baseball Statistics
 **Reference:** [A Brief Exploration of Baseball Statistics](https://medium.com/@williamkoehrsen/data-analysis-with-python-19434f5d6324)